RaffaelKultyshev/linkedin-invoice-extractor/README.md

 - If it asks for permission → Allow "System Events" access
 - If print dialog doesn't open → Click Reset and try again
+- If 10 seconds is too short → Use "Validation Mode" instead

 ## Security

 ✅ Zero credential storage - you log in yourself via your own browser
 ✅ All data stays local on your machine
-✅ No network calls to external servers
+✅ No network calls to external servers (except email sending via TUG Team)